friscv/friscv-system-hw/docs/GIT.md

 Instead:

-1. Create the file manually in `rtl/` (for synthesizable RTL) or `sim/` (for simulation-only files).
+1. Create the file manually in the appropriate directory:
+   - `rtl/core/` for generic core RTL (pipeline, MMU, arbiter, interfaces, etc.)
+   - `rtl/soc/` for reference SoC RTL (AXI adapter, CLINT, remapper, wrappers, etc.)
+   - `sim/` for simulation-only files
 2. Open the project in Vivado.
-3. In the Sources panel, right-click → **Add Sources** and add the file from its location in `rtl/` or `sim/`.
+3. In the Sources panel, right-click → **Add Sources** and add the file from its location.
 4. Verify the file appears under the correct source set (Design Sources or Simulation Sources).

-All synthesizable RTL must live under `rtl/`.
+All synthesizable RTL must live under `rtl/core/` or `rtl/soc/`.
 All simulation files must live under `sim/`.
 Files outside these directories will not be picked up when the project is recreated from TCL.

 ## Modifying Block Designs